 Internationally recognized research groups and laboratories in the School of Kinesiology are drawn from a wide range of disciplines and research areas to address important fundamental, clinical and socio-cultural issues facing our society.

-This area includes research labs and scholars from the disciplines of exercise, health and sport psychology, skill acquisition and behavioral medicine.
-The research broadly examines the application of psychology to understanding and supporting healthy sport, physical activity and health behaviors, and incorporates a range of disciplinary perspectives and research designs, theoretical and methodological approaches.
+Research in this area examines the application of psychology to understand and intervene to support sport, physical activity, and health behaviors.
+This work incorporates a range of disciplinary perspectives, research designs, theoretical and methodological approaches.

-This area aspires to create an inter-disciplinary research space where under-/graduate students, faculty and community scholars can work collaboratively in exploring the relationship between Indigenous physical cultures, physical activity, health and wellbeing.
-Projects emerging from this stream use a community-based approach that builds on community strengths in producing knowledge that is both culturally responsive and relevant.
+This area aspires to create an inter-disciplinary research space where under-/graduate students, faculty and community scholars can work collaboratively in exploring the relationship between Indigenous physical cultures, physical activity, health and well being.

 Multi-disciplinary groups of researchers and scholars working collectively to address significant research issues in Kinesiology.